NP-Completeness Proofs of All or Nothing, Water Walk, and Remembered Length Using the T-Metacell Framework: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proved the NP-completeness of two puzzles, All or Nothing and Water Walk, via T-metacell reductions from the grid graph Hamiltonicity problem.
+We proved the NP-completeness of three puzzles, All or Nothing, Water Walk, and Remembered Length (with its generalized version) via T-metacell reductions from the grid graph Hamiltonicity problem.
 While the underlying Hamiltonicity problem is ASP-complete, our constructed gadgets do not enforce a unique path between each pair of exits.
 Establishing such uniqueness would imply the ASP-completeness of these puzzles, and thus remains an interesting direction for future work.